podStation/podcast-dev-docs/docs/monetization-lightning/index.md

 ## Specification

-The specification for monetization with is covered in the specification for the `podcast:value` tag of the _podcast namespace_.
+The specification for monetization with Lightning Network is covered in the specification for the `podcast:value` tag of the _podcast namespace_.
 This specification can be found [here](https://github.com/Podcastindex-org/podcast-namespace/blob/main/value/value.md).